in28minutes/spring-master-class/01-spring-in-depth/Step10.md

   If we do create constructor for depedency injection than it is called as constructor injection .

 2. How does @Component and @Autowire Work ?
+Ans.
-Ans.Case 1 .
-We have BinarySearchImpl class and BubbleSortAlgorithm class only :
+Case 1: We have BinarySearchImpl class and BubbleSortAlgorithm class only :
+Sol :
-Sol : 1.
-Spring will run component scan , it will get BinarySearchImpl as component , then it will see 	it has some dependency , so it will not creates it bean initially .
+	1. Spring will run component scan , it will get BinarySearchImpl as component , then it will see 	it has some dependency , so it will not creates it bean initially .
 	2. It will then see BubbleSortAlgorithm component and since it has no dependency , it will create its bean .
 	3. Now it will see bubblesort is the dependency for BinarySearchImpl , it will injects the dependency and create the bean for the same using constructor .
 ```